cyberbotics/webots-doc/automobile/sumo-interface.md

 - `gui`: Defines if the command-line or GUI version of SUMO should be used.
 - `useNetconvert`: Defines if NETCONVERT should be called before launching SUMO, this should be disabled if a `*.net` is already provided.
 - `enableTrafficLights`: Defines if the traffic lights synchronization should be used or not.
-- `enableWheelsRotation`: Defines if the wheels of the vehicles should rotate or not (wheels rotation has an impact on the simulation speed but make the simulation looks more realistic).
+- `enableWheelsRotation`: Defines if the wheels of the vehicles should rotate or not (wheels rotation has an impact on the simulation speed but makes the simulation look more realistic).
-- `maxVehicules`: Defines the maximum number of vehicles added in Webots from SUMO.
+- `maxVehicles`: Defines the maximum number of vehicles added in Webots from SUMO.
-- `radius`: Defines the visibility radius of the vehicles in meters (only vehicles closer to the viewpoint than this radius will be added in Webots).
+- `radius`: Defines the visibility radius of the vehicles in meters (if the distance between the viewpoint and a vehicle is greater than this radius, the vehicle will not be added in Webots).
 A negative value means that all the vehicles are added.
 - `maximumLateralSpeed`: Defines the maximal lateral speed of any vehicle in meter per second.
 - `maximumAngularSpeed`: Defines the maximal angular speed of any vehicle in radian per second.
 - `laneChangeDelay`: Defines the time spent to change lane (during this period, the position of the vehicle in Webots and SUMO may not be synchronized anymore).
 - `enableHeight`: Defines whether height information should be extracted from the edge name (experimental).
 - `step`: Defines the time step of SUMO in milliseconds (should be bigger or equal to the world time step).
 - `port`: Defines which port SUMO and Webots should use to communicate.
 - `seed`: Defines the seed of the SUMO random number generator.
-Use `0` for a random seed (`--random` option of SUMO).
+Use `0` for a random time-based seed (equivalent to the `--random` option of SUMO, for more information please refer to the [SUMO documentation](http://sumo.dlr.de/wiki/Simulation/Randomness)).
-- `networkFiles`: Defines the directory where are located the SUMO network files.
-If this field is empty, the files should be located in the same directory than the world file in a directory called `worldName_net`.
+- `networkFiles`: Defines the directory where the SUMO network files are stored.
+If this field is empty, the files should be stored in a directory called `worldName_net` located in the same directory as the world file.
 - `sumoArguments`: Defines additional arguments passed to SUMO when started.
 - `display`: Can optionally contain a `SumoDisplay` node.
-- `verbose`: Defines if SUMO outputs should be printed in the Webots console.
+- `verbose`: Defines if SUMO output should be printed in the Webots console.
 - `synchronization`: Defines if the interface controller is synchronized with Webots or not.
 - `children`: Can be used to insert other nodes, in particular the traffic lights should be added in this field.